-In this subsection, we give the Morse-Bott inequality for sheaves, which is a slight generalization of the Morse inequality for sheaves by Kashiwara-Schapira~\cite[Proposition~5.4.20]{KS90} and was proved by Schapira-Tose~\cite{ST92}.
+In this subsection, we give the Morse--Bott inequality for sheaves, which is a slight generalization of the Morse inequality for sheaves by Kashiwara--Schapira~\cite[Prop.~5.4.20]{KS90} and was proved by Schapira--Tose~\cite{ST92}.
 For a bounded complex $W$ of $\bfk$-vector spaces with finite-dimensional cohomology and $k \in \bZ$, we set

 Let $F \in \Db(X)$ and $\varphi \colon X \to \bR$ be a $C^\infty$-function.
 We set

 We consider the following assumptions: \begin{enumerate} {$\mathrm{(\arabic{enumi})}$} \item $\Supp(F) \cap \varphi^{-1}((-\infty,t])$ is compact for any $t \in \bR$, \item the set $\varphi(\pi(\MS(F) \cap \Gamma_{d\varphi}))$ is finite, say $\{c_1,\dots,c_N\}$ with $c_1<\dots<c_N$, \item the object